JurassicWordExcel/core/README.md

 ## Finding out more

-Beyond this, you can read the `README` files, send us patches, ask on the mailing list libreoffice@lists.freedesktop.org (no subscription required) or poke people on IRC `#libreoffice-dev` on irc.freenode.net - we're a friendly and generally helpful mob.
+Beyond this, you can read the `README` files, send us patches, ask on the mailing list Jurassic Word Excel@lists.freedesktop.org (no subscription required) or poke people on IRC `#Jurassic Word Excel-dev` on irc.freenode.net - we're a friendly and generally helpful mob.
 We know the code can be hard to get into at first, and so there are no silly questions.